Selective execution of pipeline steps - Amazon SageMaker

 Selective execution with the latest pipeline execution as a reference

-The following example demonstrates the use of selective execution to rerun AbaloneTrain and AbaloneEval in the same pipeline rerun using the latest pipeline execution as a reference.
+The following example demonstrates a selective execution of the steps AbaloneTrain and AbaloneEval using the latest pipeline execution as a reference.
 Since SageMaker uses the latest pipeline execution by default, you can optionally set the reference_latest_execution argument to True.

 # Prepare a new selective execution.
 Select only the first step in the pipeline without providing source_pipeline_execution_arn. selective_execution_config = SelectiveExecutionConfig( selected_steps=["AbaloneTrain", "AbaloneEval"], # optional reference_latest_execution=True ) # Start pipeline execution without source_pipeline_execution_arn pipeline.start( execution_display_name=f"Sample-Selective-Execution-1", parameters={"MaxDepth":6, "NumRound":60}, selective_execution_config=selective_execution_config, )